Definition of Tradition: ‘The reason for doing things which have no apparent reason.’

 Or, to put it bluntly:

-Traditions that are totally FUCKED UP simply MUST EVOLVE OR DIE!
+Traditions that are totally MESSED UP simply MUST EVOLVE OR DIE!

 Many dishes in national cuisines will need to evolve with the adoption of compassionate and just way of living and eating.
 I’m sure many people will bemoan disappearance of traditional dishes as roasted turkey for Thanksgiving or BBQ ribs for the Fourth of July.